What If (Kate Winslet song)

 "What If" is a song performed by English actress Kate Winslet, recorded for the animated film Christmas Carol: The Movie (2001).
 Winslet provided the voice of Belle in the feature, which is based on the Charles Dickens classic 1843 novel and also stars Nicolas Cage, Jane Horrocks and Simon Callow.
 "What If" was written by Wayne Hector and Steve Mac, while production was helmed by the latter.
 The song is a ballad that follows the film's theme, as Belle laments the end of her and Scrooge's relationship and wonders what could have been.
 It was the only song to be released from the official movie soundtrack.

+"What If" was released as a single in Germany on 12 November 2001 and was issued in the United Kingdom two weeks later.
 News that Winslet was secretly recording the one-off single to vie for the 2001 UK Christmas number one spot was reported in the Daily Mirror.
 In the event, the song entered the UK Singles Chart at number six, its peak.
-Elsewhere, "What If" was released to even bigger success; it became a number-one hit in Austria, Flanders, and Ireland whilst also reaching the top ten in Germany, the Netherlands, and Switzerland.
+Elsewhere, "What If" became a number-one hit in Austria, Flanders, and Ireland whilst also reaching the top 10 in Germany, the Netherlands, and Switzerland.
 Critically acclaimed, the song won the 2002 OGAE Song Contest.
 At Winslet's request, the proceeds from the single were given to the National Society for the Prevention of Cruelty to Children and Sargent Cancer Care for Children.